Weeks-long boil water notice lifted in Mississippi capital - NewsBreak

 Weeks-long boil water notice lifted in Mississippi capital

-JACKSON, Miss. — (AP) — A boil-water notice was lifted Thursday in Mississippi's capital city after nearly seven weeks, Gov. Tate Reeves and Jackson officials said.
+A boil-water notice was lifted Thursday in Mississippi 's capital city after nearly seven weeks, Gov. Tate Reeves and Jackson officials said.

 “We have restored clean water,” Reeves said during a news conference.